BHelpful/Mealplanr-api/README.md

 <p align="center">
   <img width="1200" src="https://i.imgur.com/lwI0lsj.png">
 </p>
-Now if you look in the files, you will find, that for each DBmethods subfolder there are a *.model.ts and a *.schema.ts, which is not depicted in the diagram above.
+Now if you look in the files, you will find, that for each collections subfolder there are a *.model.ts and a *.schema.ts, which is not depicted in the diagram above.
 This is because it is not a part of the central logic, but they will be explained in the next section.

 ### HTTP endpoint (routes.ts)
 This is where the endpoint descriptions for the API is located.
 It is here the different routes for the API is assigned to a function.